HOME SEARCH ALL TOPICS

-The knife grinder was a street merchant who came round the streets to sharpen all sorts of blades which were not limited to knives.
-This page explains why knife grinders were needed; how they plied their trade; how their grinding wheel worked and was powered; how they travelled and where they ate and slept.
+A knife grinder was a street merchant who came round the streets to sharpen all sorts of blades, not limited to knives.
+This page explains why knife grinders used to be needed, but no longer are; how they plied their trade; how their grinding wheel worked and was powered; how they travelled and where they ate and slept.

 Victorian or Edwardian everyday scissors, blackened and blunted with age and use because they were made of steel which was not stainless.